-The new regime will require businesses and individuals to register, file, pay and update their information using a new online tax account.
-Once the system is fully in place paper records will no longer meet the necessary legal requirements.
+Businesses and individuals must register, file, pay and update their information using a new online tax account.
+Once the system is fully in place, paper records will no longer meet the necessary legal requirements.

 There will be exemptions in place from using MTD under the following limited circumstances: